frontendweb3/nextify/README.md

 ### Features:

-Every feature in the nextify template comes from fumasdoc itself.
+Every feature in the nextify template comes from fumadocs itself.

 - In-built dark and light mode
 - Support the Blog, tag page and Page